Proto-Indo-European mythology: Serpent-slaying myth

 The original motif is also reflected in Germanic mythology.
 The Norse god of thunder Thor slays the giant serpent Jörmungandr, which lived in the waters surrounding the realm of Midgard.
 In the Völsunga saga, Sigurd slays the dragon Fafnir and, in Beowulf, the eponymous hero slays a different dragon.
 The depiction of dragons hoarding a treasure (symbolizing the wealth of the community) in Germanic legends may also be a reflex of the original myth of the serpent holding waters.

 The Hittite god Tarhunt, followed by his son Sarruma, kills the dragon Illuyanka (Museum of Anatolian Civilizations, Ankara, Turkey).

+In Vedic and Hindu mythology, the god Indra slays the human-like serpent Vritra in order to release the waters of the world.
+In later Hindu mythology, Krishna subdues and tames the many-head serpent Kaliya before banishing him and releasing the Yamuna river from the serpent's poison.
 In Zoroastrianism and in Persian mythology, Fereydun (and later Garshasp) slays the serpent Zahhak.
 In Albanian mythology, the drangue, semi-human divine figures associated with thunders, slay the kulshedra, huge multi-headed fire-spitting serpents associated with water and storms.
 The Slavic god of storms Perun slays his enemy the dragon-god Veles, as does the bogatyr hero Dobrynya Nikitich to the three-headed dragon Zmey.
 A similar execution is performed by the Armenian god of thunders Vahagn to the dragon Vishap, by the Romanian knight hero Făt-Frumos to the fire-spitting monster Zmeu, and by the Celtic god of healing Dian Cecht to the serpent Meichi.

 In Shinto, where Indo-European influences through Vedic religion can be seen in mythology, the storm god Susanoo slays the eight-headed serpent Yamata no Orochi.

 Bird (Christ) victorious over the Serpent (Satan), Saint-Sever Beatus, 11th C.

 The Genesis narrative of Judaism and Christianity, as well as the dragon appearing in Revelation 12 can be interpreted as a retelling of the serpent-slaying myth.
 The Deep or Abyss from or on top of which God is said to make the world is translated from the Biblical Hebrew Tehom (Hebrew: תְּהוֹם).
 Tehom is a cognate of the Akkadian word tamtu and Ugaritic t-h-m which have similar meaning.
 As such it was equated with the earlier Babylonian serpent Tiamat.

 Folklorist Andrew Lang suggests that the serpent-slaying myth morphed into a folktale motif of a frog or toad blocking the flow of waters.